 Am I eligible to apply?

 Applicants must have a PhD or equivalent research experience and hold a permanent or fixed-term contract in an eligible university or research institute, which must span the duration of the project.
 Applicants should have no more than 15 years of postdoctoral experience.
 Collaborations should focus on a single project involving an overseas-based scientist (“the Applicant”) and a UK-based scientist (“the Co-applicant”).

 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

 Value and tenure

 Awards last for up to three years.
 Up to £37,000 is available each year, guidelines for use as follows:

 - Salary top up of £5,000 for the overseas-based researcher and/or project leader ("the Applicant") from the partner country.

-- Research support of up to £15k: covering costs for a contribution towards overseas research assistants, publication costs, conference, workshop or seminar costs, consumables, or equipment.
+- Research support of up to £15,000: covering costs for a contribution towards overseas research assistants, publication costs, conference, workshop or seminar costs, consumables, or equipment.

-- Travel and subsistence up to £12k: covering travel costs of the UK partner and/or experienced postdoctoral researchers to the international partner and/or travel of the international partner and their research group, including PhD students to the UK.
+- Travel and subsistence up to £12,000: covering travel costs of the UK partner and/or experienced postdoctoral researchers to the international partner and/or travel of the international partner and their research group, including PhD students to the UK.